KartofellFirst/Hotoe/Fluent-X.md

 > If event in `.then(event)` block returns with `{"method": "manually"}` - you must keep in mind the human factor it contains.
 > </details>

+### exec()
+> [!IMPORTANT]
+> The most powerful tool of all shown above is unarguably **exec()**.
+From what I see, right now we're the only ones stupid enough to bring shell into webview frontend. <br>
+> That means you have to be extra-careful with your embedded parts of the code you're using in your app.
+Don’t use links — pre-load static files.
+Make sure the app does not damage or make vulnerable the PC of yours or others.

+### Environment variables
 Embedding template environment variables:
 > ```javascript
 > const ipc_socket_address = {% LOCAL_BUS_ADDRESS %};
 > ```